The Balance Mat Introduction

-The Balance Clock is an innovative mat that has been designed to challenge and improve balance.
-It achieves this through regular use by stimulating the nerves and the parts of the brain involved in coordinating lower limb and trunk control, thereby creating a more stable posture.
+HealthyStep’s Balance Mat uses an innovative ‘clock-like’ arrangement and is designed to challenge and improve balance.
+It achieves this through regular use by stimulating the nerves and the parts of the brain involved in coordinating lower limb and trunk control.
+By doing so, its regular use is creating a more stable posture, particularly during daily movements.

-Touch sensors in the skin are also more obvious parts of the sensorimotor system.
-However, the body has far more receptors deeper within the tissues that inform us about joint position, movement, speed of motion, muscle contraction power, and tendon, ligament and fascial tensions.
+However, the body has far more receptors positioned deeper within the tissues that inform us about joint position, movement, speed of motion, muscle contraction power, and tendon, ligament and fascial tensions.
 This information works on a conscious, subconscious, and unconscious level, thus allowing us to prepare and respond to the consequences of movement to avoid injury and prevent falls.

 The Problem

-Maintaining a stable bipedal posture is challenging especially in an animal without a tail but having a large head and long arms.
-Other bipeds like dinosaurs of the past or birds and kangaroos of the present, have either large tails, small arms, folded-back wings, small heads or variable combinations of these features.
-This allows the hips to act like the pivot of a seesaw, with weight in front and behind the hips being relatively balanced.
+Maintaining a stable bipedal posture is challenging especially in an animal like humans that do not have a tail but possessing a large head and long arms.
+Humans are rather top heavy with the head, trunk and arms held up a long way from the ground.
+Other bipeds like dinosaurs of the past or birds and kangaroos of the present, have combination of variable features such as large tails, small arms, folded-back wings, and small heads.
+This allows the hips to act like the pivot of a seesaw, with nearly equal weight in front and behind the hips, making them relatively balanced.

-Human walking involves deliberately losing balance to fall forward over one leg while advancing the other leg to a position where we can safely load onto it.
+In fact this instability is used to our advantage.
+Human walking involves deliberately losing balance to fall forward over one leg while advancing the other leg quickly enough to a position ahead where we can safely load onto it.
 This requires strong hip muscles to lift body weight upwards, followed by powerful calf muscles slowing the rate of fall forward until the opposite foot hits the ground.
-This rise and fall requires very careful muscle control to maintain balance.
+This rise and fall requires very careful muscle control to maintain balance, but costs very little in muscle energy.
+This is all well and good as long as muscles remain strong and an excellent sense of balance is maintained

-This a difficult task that requires a complex nervous system and a large brain to process the information required to maintain balance.
+Human walking is efficient, but it requires a complex nervous system and a large brain to process the information required to maintain balance.
 Adult-style walking takes around 6 to 7 years of locomotion to master, and around 11 to 12 years to hone to perfection.
-This process occurs throughout childhood and explains why toddlers fall a lot when they start walking whereas teenagers rarely fall.
+This explains why toddlers fall a lot especially when they have just started walking, whereas teenagers rarely fall.

 Some children struggle to gain their locomotive balance and coordination more than others.
 Notable conditions that can delay or suppress balance are dyspraxia, autism, cerebral palsy, and Down’s syndrome.
-Some children struggle to gain their locomotive balance and coordination more than others.
-Notable conditions that can delay or suppress balance are dyspraxia, autism, cerebral palsy, and Down’s syndrome.
-Habitual toe walkers, children with flexible flat feet, those who were born with club feet, and children who walk in-toed or out-toed unrelated to other conditions, can also struggle with their balance.
-Habitual toe walkers and children who walk in-toed or out-toed unrelated to other conditions, can also struggle with their balance.
+Habitual toe walkers, children with flexible flat feet, those born with club feet, and children who walk in-toed or out-toed unrelated to other conditions, can also struggle with their balance.

 However, the most common group of people who develop balance problems are older adults.
-Problems can be noted even as we move into our 40’s but they become more noticeable as we continue to age.
-This can result from a loss of strength in lower limb and foot muscles, and also deterioration in the function of neural structures.
+Changes can be noted even as we move into our 40’s but they become more noticeable and problematic as we continue to age.
+Loss of balance can result from reducing strength in pelvic, lower limb, and foot muscles, as well as arising from deterioration in the function of neural structures.
 Very commonly, both processes play a part in loss of balance in the elderly.
-This is why falls are so common in the aged.
+This is why falls are so common in those over 65-years-old.
+In fact a fall is the most common reason for this age group to require a hospital visit.
 Those who have fallen once are far more likely to do it again.
-These falls can lead to injuries such as cuts, bruises, fractures, concussion, and can even cause death.
+These falls can lead to injuries such as cuts, bruises, fractures, concussion, but they can even cause death.

 A Solution